kennethmugo/Swahili-SMS-Spam-Detection/README.md

 1. **Data Pipeline**:
    - Update data in `artifacts/data_ingestion/`
-   - Run data processing pipeline: `python main.py`
+   - Run data processing pipeline: `python main.py` or `dvc repro`.
+If you are using the latter, run `dvc init` command first
    - DVC will track changes: `dvc add artifacts/data_ingestion`

 2. **Model Training**: